leangjia/blender_docs/manual/addons/import_export/mesh_atomic.rst

 .. hint:: Converting All Atoms of a Instancing Verts Structure to Real Independent Objects

-   Do the following: Select the whole atomic structure with the mouse.
+   Do the following: Select the whole atomic structure with the mouse then use :ref:`bpy.ops.object.duplicates_make_real`.
-   Go to objects :menuselection:`Object --> Apply --> Make Instances Real`.
    With this you produce real independent objects!
    In the Outliner delete the remaining instancing verts structures, named like "Carbon", "Hydrogen", etc.